-The Privacy Act governs the use, disclosure, collection, retention and disposal of personal information and expands previous statutory protection of personal information held by a government institution.
-The Privacy Act gives individuals the right of access to information about themselves which is held by a government institution.
-While the offices of Ministers and Ministers of State are not considered to be part of a "government institution" for the purposes of the Privacy Act, the following principles should nevertheless govern those offices:
+The Privacy Act governs the use, disclosure, collection, retention, and disposal of personal information and expands previous statutory protection of personal information held by a government institution.
+The Privacy Act gives individuals the right of access to information about themselves that is held by a government institution.
+While the offices of ministers are not considered to be part of a "government institution" for the purposes of the Privacy Act, the following principles should nevertheless govern those offices:

-- 1. Personal information should only be used or disclosed for a purpose consistent with the purpose for which it was obtained, unless the individual concerned consents to the new use or disclosure or the disclosure is required by law; - 2.
-Access to personal information should be strictly limited to individuals who have a legitimate need to know; - 3.
-Appropriate security safeguards shall be put into place and maintained to protect personal information from unauthorized disclosure; and - 4.
-Personal information that is no longer needed should be disposed of unless its retention is required by law.
+1. personal information should be used or disclosed only for a purpose consistent with the purpose for which it was obtained, unless the individual concerned consents to the new use or disclosure, or the disclosure is required by law;

+- 2. access to personal information should be strictly limited to individuals who have a legitimate need to know; - 3. appropriate security safeguards shall be put in place and maintained to protect personal information from unauthorized disclosure; and - 4. personal information that is no longer needed should be disposed of unless its retention is required by law.

-Records relating to Ministers, Ministers of State and exempt staff that are located in an institution may contain personal information that must be protected under the Access to Information Act and the Privacy Act.
-Such records should not be disclosed unless in accordance with these Acts.
+Records relating to ministers and exempt staff that are located in an institution may contain personal information that must be protected under the Access to Information Act and the Privacy Act.
+Such records should not be disclosed unless in accordance with these acts.